Spring 2024 Speakers

 Title: Étale and crystalline companions

-Abstract: Deligne’s “Weil II” paper includes a far-reaching conjecture to the effect that for a smooth variety on a finite field of characteristic p, for any prime l distinct from p, l-adic representations of the étale fundamental group do not occur in isolation: they always exist in compatible families that vary across l, including a somewhat more mysterious counterpart for p (the “petit camarade cristallin”).
+Abstract: Deligne’s “Weil II” paper includes a far-reaching conjecture to the effect that for a smooth variety on a finite field of characteristic p, for any prime l distinct from p, l-adic representations of the étale fundamental group do not occur in isolation: they always exist in compatible families that vary across l, including a somewhat more mysterious counterpart for l = p (the “petit camarade cristallin”).
 We explain in more detail what this all means, describe some key ingredients in the proof (particularly the role of the Langlands correspondence for function fields), and mention some concrete applications.

 David Nadler (UC Berkeley)